cajogos/BigDataAnalytics-Coursework01/web/README.md

 ## Edit the look

 The pages are located under `./templates` you can check which templates are called by looking into `./app.py`.

+## Edit the CSS and JavaScript

+Place your CSS and JS files in `./static` and the Flask server will load them for you automatically.